Schoyen/amos-rs/README.md

 there is also a corresponding [BSD-3-Clause license](https://github.com/scipy/scipy/blob/27aaa296daf8f5a81beeb6504ae405719abee626/LICENSE.txt).
-Finally, in the [README.md](amos/README.md) and the [dsclmr.f](amos/dsclmr.f) there is a statement on the unlimited release of the original AMOS code.
+Finally, in the [README.md](amos/README.md) and the [dsclmr.f](amos/dsclmr.f) there is a statement on the unlimited release of the original AMOS code, which is derived from SciPy.

 The Rust-wrapper code is licensed under [MIT](LICENSE).